61308 SGT. A. SNAPE. R.E.

 Additional Information: Husband of Margaret Snape, of 1 Spinners Square, Bamber Bridge, Preston.

 Eight men with the Snape surname are listed on St Saviour’s Roll of Honour and it’s a fair assumption that they are all cousins.
-I have managed to trace military records for three of them.
+Alfred and Thomas are described above and I have managed to trace military records for three more of them.

 G. SNAPE Gordon RGA

 So what are the family connections?

 James Snape (Alfred Snape’s grandfather) was born in Preston in 1828 and in 1855 he married Elizabeth Ann Howard.
 They had five sons: Henry (b.
 1856), Thomas (b.
 1857), James (b.
 1859), William (b.
 1865) and George (b.
 1866).
 The family moved to Bamber Bridge in 1865.

 Henry continued to live in Preston and has no connection with Bamber Bridge.
 He married but the couple had no children.

 James married Mary Eliza Harrison at St Saviour’s in 1881 and they had eight children including William and Gordon.
 They also had a James who could be one of the J Snapes.

 William married Emma Martin at St Saviour’s in 1890 and they had five children, including another James and also an Edward, who is probably the E Snape.